 Please review the commencement participation guidelines located in the student handbook, which outlines the eligibility for commencements.

-After a graduate submits the ceremony rsvp form, a confirmation email is sent to the email address listed on the ceremony rsvp form.
+After a graduate submits the ceremony RSVP form, a confirmation email is sent to the email address listed on the completed RSVP form.
 Please check your junk box.
-If you don't see a confirmation email for your ceremony rsvp.
-Please contact us at firstname.lastname@example.org if you have additional questions.
+If you do not see a confirmation email for your ceremony RSVP.
+Please contact us at firstname.lastname@example.org with additional questions.

 Yes.
-There is not a time limit on when a graduate must walk in a commencement.
+There is not a time limit on when a graduate may walk in a commencement.
 However, graduates may only participate in one commencement ceremony per degree program completed.

 No, but you may watch the commencement ceremony for free on the WGU YouTube channel.

-Everything you need to know about your cap, tassel, gown, hood & honor cords.
+Everything you need to know about your cap, tassel, gown, and hood.

 Oak Hall Cap and Gown is the official regalia vendor (caps, gowns, and hoods) for WGU.
 The official regalia color for graduates is navy.